You can use it to send the contact information of the prospects who filled out the form placed on your website directly into your Woodpecker campaign.

 In this tab, you’ll see fields that you can add to your form.
 They reflect snippets from our email editor so data put by your contact into those by default will transfer to a suitable snippet in Woodpecker.

-You can change the mapping between fields and snippets as well as their labels in Fields Settings.
+You can change the mapping between fields and snippets as well as their labels in the Fields tab.

-To change the settings of a certain field simply click on it and then you can modify its mapping to Woodpecker, Label, and Validation message.
-You’ll as well find there a checkbox to mark if a certain field is required or can be left empty.
+To change the settings of a certain field, click on the 'edit' icon next to its name and then you can modify its mapping to Woodpecker, Label, and Validation message.

 You can also change the order of the fields by simply dragging and dropping them.